 A note about 4 year olds and up

-Now that you’ve picked out your ideal backpack carrier, here are some of the best tips I could find for making a perfect trail day with your child.
+Now that you’ve picked out your ideal backpack carrier, here are a few tips for making a perfect trail day with your child.
+If you want to see more, here’s an article with even more tips for hiking with kids we wrote.

 - Don’t forget to pack it out Babies and kids can make a lot of extra trash – diapers, baby wipes, juice boxes…be prepared to follow the rules of the trail, Leave No Trace, and bring along extra bags to take your trash back out with you.

-- Be prepared for lots of breaks Once your child is a little older, there will be plenty of breaks for any number of reasons – lunch, tiredness, potty breaks, diaper changes and so on.
-Be prepared to stop frequently and don’t worry about how far you’re getting.
+- Be prepared for lots of breaks – Once your child is a little older, there will be plenty of breaks for any number of reasons – lunch, tiredness, potty breaks, diaper changes and so on.
+You’ll likely have to stop frequently so don’t worry about how far you’re getting.
 It’s all about the experience.

 - Make it fun AND a learning experience Use your time out on the trail to practice things like colors, numbers, and shapes.
 You should take this as an opportunity to learn that not everything is brightly colored and perfectly round.
 Talk about smells, textures, noises, and really let them use all their senses.